Prepare to be outraged: These NFL fan rankings are a disgrace. Even we admit it.

 Wal-Mart Denzel.

-This article originally appeared on USA TODAY: NFL's best fans: These are not your average NFL fan base rankings
+This article originally appeared on Asbury Park Press: NFL's best fans: These are not your average NFL fan base rankings